dfeng/notes/neural-representations.md

 ## IO

 What's interesting to me about this problem is that it harks back to a bygone era, where life revolved around function approximation.
-While, yes, everything is function approximation, there is a stark contrast between classic function approximation and say classifying images:
+While, yes, everything is function approximation, there is a stark contrast between classic function approximation and classifying images:

-1. I don't know how important this point is, but the data is dense in the input space.
-This is clearly very different from image classification, where the data distribution of natural images is oftentimes considered as a low-dimensional manifold of the full input space.
+Here, the data is "dense" in the input space.
+Now obviously I don't actually mean dense in the mathematical sense, since we only have the particular resolution of the image.^[Actually, one way you could think about this problem is that you have an image that is continous/infinite in resolution, and we are simply getting a sample of the "true" image.
+Of course there is no true image, and in fact very quickly this hits the limitation of the image capture device.
+But perhaps it's not right to think that there's no chance for generalisation.]
+This is coupled with a highly irregular outputs for each point in the input space.

+On the other hand, the input space for image classification is incredibly high-dimensional (though the actual distribution of natural images probably lives on a low-dimensional manifold in the full input space).
+This sort of necessitates the data being "sparse" in the input space.
+Meanwhile, the output space, at least for classification, is just a multinomial (or, like the Dirichlet, the k-simplex).
+Somehow it feels like the combination of

-2. This gets us back to [[classification-vs-regression]], and why perhaps neural networks are not the best when it comes to regression tasks.
+This gets us back to [[classification-vs-regression]], and why perhaps neural networks are not the best when it comes to regression tasks.

 ### Noise-less